-The Annabessacook Lake TMDL describes the waterbody and the cause of impairment as identified in the 2002 303(d) list (see pages 9-10 TMDL report).
-The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed, including 303(d) status of tributaries on pages 9 and 19, TMDL report) and magnitude of phosphorus sources from atmospheric deposition (7%) and from 24 subcategories of land use within the watershed which include: agricultural and forested land, shoreline development, non-shoreline development, and non-developed land (see Table 3 page 31, TMDL report).
+The Highland Lake TMDL describes the waterbody and the cause of impairment as identified in the 2002 303(d) list (see pages 4, and 9-10 TMDL report).
+The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed) and magnitude of phosphorus sources from atmospheric deposition (7%) and from 25 subcategories of land use within the watershed which include: agricultural and forested land, shoreline development, non-shoreline development, and non-developed land (see Table 3 page 27 TMDL report).
 Information on population and growth characteristics is provided (page 10 TMDL report).
-Internal sediment recycling is evaluated (page 34 TMDL report).
-Water level (dam) management is also addressed (pages 9, TMDL report).
+Internal sediment recycling is evaluated (page 0 TMDL report).

-ME DEP explained that it was not possible to separate natural background from nonpoint sources (page 29 TMDL report).
+ME DEP explained that it was not possible to separate natural background from nonpoint sources (page 25 TMDL report).
 In this case, not separating natural background is reasonable because of the limited and general nature of the information available (land use categories) related to potential phosphorus sources.
 Without more detailed site-specific information on nonpoint source loading, it would be very difficult to separate natural background form the total nonpoint source load, and attempting to do so would add little value to the analysis.

-ME DEP provides an explanation and analytical basis for expressing the TMDL for nuisance algae blooms through surrogate measures using Secchi disk transparency (SDT), phosphorus loadings, and chlorophyll \underline{a} .
+ME DEP provides an explanation and analytical basis for expressing the TMDL for nuisance algae blooms through surrogate measures using Secchi disk transparency (SDT), phosphorus loadings, and chlorophyll a.
 (See also section 2 below which documents ME's water quality standards.)